atomantic/HoneyPi/README.md

+> Note: this is a fork of the original @mattymcfatty [HoneyPi](https://github.com/mattymcfatty/HoneyPi) with additions by @Saiyato to replace ssmtp with msmtp

 # HoneyPi

 It is astonishingly easy as an attacker to move around on most networks undetected.
 Let's face it, unless your organization is big enough to have full packet capture with some expensive IDS, you will likely have no idea if there is an attacker on your network.
 What are the options for home users and small businesses?